Denver Pioneers men's basketball

 The Denver Pioneers men's basketball team represents the University of Denver and competes in the NCAA Division I men's college basketball in Denver, Colorado.
-They are led by head coach Jeff Wulbrun and are members of the Summit League.
-They play their home games at Magness Arena.
+They are led by head coach Tim Bergstraser and are members of the Summit League.
+Since late in the 2019–20 seasons they have played all their home games at Hamilton Gymnasium having formerly played most of their games at the newer but larger Magness Arena.

 The Pioneers are one of 35 eligible Division I programs to have never appeared in the NCAA Division I men's basketball tournament.